-In this guide to Prizren, Kosovo, I’ll show you the highlights of what to see, where to eat, where to stay, and for the first time ever– where not to stay.
+In this guide to Prizren, Kosovo, I’ll show you the highlights of what to see, where to eat, where to stay, and for the first time ever– we’re not to stay.

 The town itself is pretty, charming even.
 Even though Prizren is small, it’s the second largest town in Kosovo, behind Pristina, the capital.